Mokujiki

-Mokujiki (木食, "eating of trees/wood") is a Japanese ascetic practice involving abstinence from cereals and cooked foods, replaced by consuming foods gathered from mountain forests.
+'eating of trees/wood' (木食, Mokujiki) is a Japanese ascetic practice involving abstinence from cereals and cooked foods, replaced by consuming foods gathered from mountain forests.
 Adherents often rely primarily on flour made from buckwheat or wild oats, supplementing their diet with pine bark, chestnuts, torreya nuts, grass roots, and other wild plants.
 This mountain diet is considered to possess spiritual energy and purity, contrasting with typical worldly diets based on cereals.
 Some practitioners observe it annually for brief periods on sacred mountains, while others commit for years or even vow to practice it for life.
 Those who take the lifetime vow adopt mokujiki as part of their religious name.
 The practice was a critical part of preparation for self-mummification.